-- "Pusher" comes to mind, where Mulder and Scully try numerous times to trace Modell's call, but cannot.
-The "countdown" aspect is even more sinister in this case, because in one instance, Modell induces a heart attack in the lead detective and hangs up seconds before the call is traced.
+- In the episode "Pusher", Mulder and Scully try numerous times to trace Modell's call, but cannot.
+The "countdown" aspect is even more sinister in this case, because in one instance, Modell induces a heart attack in the lead agent and hangs up seconds before the call is traced.

 - Happens in Muppets Tonight where a pair of crewman trace the call... by methodically ripping the phone cable out of the walls.

 - In an episode of the Brit Com Nelson's Column, The Ditz gets a call from the police telling her that she's about to get a Harassing Phone Call, and she needs to keep him talking so they can trace the call.
 A few minutes in, Nelson asks how the police are supposed to have known this, and she looks blank for a second, then hangs up.

 - In the NCIS: Los Angeles episode "Burned", the team attempt to trace a cell phone call to Callan.
 The guy on the other end is good enough to cut the call off when they triangulate it to within a block of his location.

 - On an episode of Diagnosis: Murder, the killer who had previously dodged phone traces allows the call to be traced to a pay phone to distract the police.